-B.4 Disclosure of Other Awards
+4) Disclosure of Other Awards

-It is the responsibility of the award recipient and/or the supervisor to inform Heart & Stroke if they receive any other stipend award (i.e., NOT travel or poster awards) within 30 days of receiving notification of a Doctoral Personnel Award for Women's Heart and/or Brain Health, or at any time during the tenure of the award.
+It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if the recipient receives any other stipend award(s) (i.e., NOT travel or poster awards) within 30 days of receiving another stipend award.
 Disclosure of alternate stipend awards must include the formal offer of the award(s), along with the terms and conditions.
-Award recipients may NOT hold another stipend award(s) for the same or higher value as the Doctoral Personnel Awards for Women's Heart and/or Brain Health.
-Should the award recipient hold or accept another award for less than \$30,000 CAD per year for three (3) years, top up funding is available under this program for the award recipient to reach a minimum of \$30,000 CAD per year for three (3) years.
+Recipients may NOT hold another stipend award(s) valued at \$30,000 per year for three (3) years or higher.
+Top-up funding is available under this program in order for the recipient to reach the same funding level should they receive another award for less than \$30,000 per year for three (3) years.
 Heart & Stroke will contribute 50% of the top up amount and the host institution will contribute at least the same amount.

-For example, if the Doctoral student receives another stipend award valued at \$20,000 CAD per year for three (3) years, Heart & Stroke will provide a top up of \$5,000 CAD per year for three (3) years, and the institution will provide at least the same amount per year.
-The maximum amount contributed by the institution will depend on the institutional policy for doctoral stipends.
+Note: In the scenario where another stipend award for less than \$30,000 per year for three years is offered, the recipient is required to accept that funding in order for the funders to maximize the number of awards granted; top-up funding will be provided as noted above.

-B.5 Multiple Heart & Stroke Awards
+5) Multiple Heart & Stroke Awards

-Applicants may submit applications to multiple Heart & Stroke Personnel Awards, but they may not hold multiple Heart & Stroke Personnel Awards at one time.
-Award recipients of the 2024/25 Heart & Stroke Doctoral Personnel Awards for Women's Heart and/or Brain Health will not be eligible for the same award offered in future years.
+Multiple submissions from a single individual for a Heart & Stroke Women's Doctoral Award are not permitted.
+Applicants may submit applications to multiple Heart & Stroke Personnel Awards, however if successful they may not hold more than one (1) Heart & Stroke Personnel Award at a time.
+Award recipients of a Heart & Stroke Doctoral Award will not be eligible for another Doctoral award in future years.